suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function initialize(address _componentList, uint _initialFundFee) onlyOwner external payable;
 ```
 #### &emsp;Description
-> Initialize the Index then you can find it from olympus marketplace and you can invest it.(component list will provide the updated providers of the component, and that using them will charge MOT, so is required to transfer some MOT to your fund)
+> Initialize the Index then you can find it from olympus marketplace and you can invest it.
+(Note: The derivative has to hold some MOT as the possible fee for calling components.
+So is required to transfer some MOT to your Index)

 #### &emsp;Parameters
 > _componentList: address of olympus componentlist (please refer this to xxxxx) </br>